Daynil/fcc-trading/README.md

 Universal javascript application skeleton.
 Front end is Typescript and SCSS, back end is untransformed ES6.
+Typings installed for front and back end libraries.

 # Development Stack: